nikolozsec/webr/README.md

 * Return IP address
 * Write output to specified Excel file
 * Option to take website screenshots with Chrome and store in 'screenshots' directory
-* Screenshots fuinctionality is based on headless Chrome, images will be taken in the background and thus consume less resources
+* Screenshots functionality is based on headless Chrome, images will be taken in the background and thus consume less resources

 ### Useful for ###